 Cities and regions are the arena of mobility.
 At the same time, they are also the playmakers or referees who should make fair competition possible.
 As soon as their own services are at stake, however, the balance begins to waver.
 How can fair conditions be created for all market participants?
 Can cities and regions help others bring new services to market while strengthening their own position as providers?
 How is it possible to combine the political agenda with a business case?

 Friday, May 17, 2019

-The aim of the workshop day is to give the participants a uniform picture of how MaaS can work in a city or region.
-This requires users, an ecosystem and a method to make money with MaaS in the long run.
-Accompanied by selected experts, participants will develop concepts in small groups throughout the day, which will then be presented, evaluated by the experts and discussed.
+The aim of the workshop day was to give the participants a uniform picture of how MaaS can work in a city or region.
+This requires users, an ecosystem and a way to make money with MaaS in the long run.
+Accompanied by selected experts, the participants developed concepts in small groups during the day, which were then presented, evaluated and discussed by the experts.

 Workshop Group A will focus on the question of what measures should be taken to convince the population and travelers to use MaaS services for their everyday needs.
 The group is supported by the two experts: